Domain lookup by TLD

 TLDs split into two families. gTLDs (generic) such as .com, .net, .org, .io, .ai, .dev are governed centrally by ICANN; every gTLD must serve both RDAP and WHOIS, so lookup rules are consistent. ccTLDs (country code) such as .tw, .jp, .uk, .de, .cn, .hk are managed by national NICs and rules vary — most major ccTLDs serve RDAP but a few only serve legacy WHOIS.
 This site picks the right protocol automatically; you only enter the domain.

 .tw is Taiwan's ccTLD, operated by TWNIC.
 A .tw domain lookup is available via the official WHOIS server (whois.twnic.net.tw) and RDAP (rdap.twnic.tw).
 The .tw namespace also includes .com.tw, .net.tw, .org.tw, .idv.tw with TWNIC-defined policies.
-Major .tw registrars include PChome, HiNet, NetChinese, and YuanJhen.
+In Taiwan, providers such as YuanJhen offer .tw domain registration alongside web hosting.
 Note that TWNIC redacts personal registrant fields on individual registrations such as .idv.tw, while corporate .com.tw registrations usually keep the organisation name visible.

 .com and .net are managed by Verisign; .org is managed by PIR.
-All three serve RDAP (rdap.verisign.com, rdap.publicinterestregistry.org) and produce structured JSON. .com has roughly 160 million domains, .net 13 million, .org 11 million.
+All three serve RDAP (rdap.verisign.com, rdap.publicinterestregistry.org) and produce structured JSON.
+As of 2026, .com has roughly 164 million domains (out of about 390 million worldwide), .net about 12.4 million, and .org about 12 million.
 In a domain lookup for these TLDs, natural-person registrant fields are GDPR-masked, but lifecycle fields (registrar, expiry, nameservers) are always shown.

 .jp (JPRS) supports RDAP and categories like .jp, .co.jp, .or.jp. .uk (Nominet) supports RDAP with common .co.uk / .org.uk variants. .de (DENIC) is Europe's largest ccTLD with stricter access — some fields require a web form. .cn (CNNIC) only publishes verified registrant data. .hk (HKIRC) supports RDAP and accepts English/Chinese registrations.
 Privacy and disclosure policies differ by country, so review each ccTLD's rules before relying on the data.

 Modern TLDs from ICANN's 2012 expansion include .io (British Indian Ocean Territory, popular with tech brands), .ai (Anguilla, the AI-startup favourite), .dev, .app, .cloud, .tech and more.
-Each has its own registry but all enforce RDAP, so the domain lookup process matches .com. .io and .ai are pricier than .com (.io ~USD 35–50/yr, .ai ~USD 80–200/yr) thanks to brand demand.
+Each has its own registry but all enforce RDAP, so the domain lookup process matches .com. .io and .ai are pricier than .com thanks to brand demand (.io ~USD 35–60/yr; .ai is sold in 2-year minimum terms — about USD 150–220 up front, i.e. ~USD 75–110/yr).
 When inspecting these TLDs, double-check nameservers and DNSSEC — technical owners usually configure both carefully.

 Domain lookup examples (try every TLD)